 Each time you add the field to the Values area it will get a sequential number added to the end, but remember you can change these titles.
 You can then change the summarize type to show a Count, Average, Max, Min, Variance or Standard Deviation instead of the Sum.
 This will allow you to summarize the field in a variety of different ways at the same time.

-Add Data Bars to a Pivot Table
+Add Data Bars

 Adding data bars can be a great way visually show the relative value of each item in your pivot table.
 In the above table we’ve added the Total field to the pivot table twice and used one instance to add data bars to the pivot table.